Effective: August 11, 2020

 - Retention.
 When you sign up for an account with us, we’ll retain information you store on our Services for as long as your account is in existence or as long as we need it to provide you the Services.
 If you delete your account, we will immediately initiate deletion of your information.
 Deletion of your information, including deletion of your information from our backup storage, will be completed within 30 days of your request.
 But please note we may retain this information if necessary to comply with our legal obligations, resolve disputes, or enforce our agreements.

-- In the case of entities based in other countries outside the EEA, entering into European Commission approved standard contractual arrangements with them.
-Rollbar complies with the EU-U.S. and Swiss–U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, the European Economic Area, and Switzerland to the United States.
+Rollbar complies with the EU-U.S. and Swiss–U.S. Privacy Shield Frameworks, to the extent applicable, as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, the European Economic Area, and Switzerland to the United States.
 You can find Rollbar’s Privacy Shield certification here.
 You can also learn more about Privacy Shield at https://www.privacyshield.gov.

 Rollbar is subject to oversight by the U.S. Federal Trade Commission.
 JAMS is the US-based independent organization responsible for reviewing and resolving complaints about our Privacy Shield compliance—free of charge to you.
 We ask that you first submit any such complaints directly to us via [email protected].
 If you aren’t satisfied with our response, please contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield.
 In the event your concern still isn’t addressed by JAMS, you may be entitled to a binding arbitration under Privacy Shield and its principles.